hcitang/481/project.md

 10. Period tracking app
 11. Farmer market vendor app

+This year, we're going to be using Java Android Studio to build Android apps!

 <!--
 * Kid-friendly Web Browser: design a web browser for young children.
 * Cooking Instructor: design a system that can be used to prepare and cook a recipe.